 In some scenarios, the HDR works better than the auto mode and balances the dynamic range of the picture by lighting up the shadows and toning down the highlights in the picture.

 The 5MP camera does a decent job of maintaining details in selfies under ample light.
-Since the Galaxy A10 did not have any beautification features, we did not notice any overly smoothed or whitened picture.
-The colors come out balanced and the details are kept nicely.
+Since the Galaxy A10 did not have any beautification features, we did not notice any overly smoothed or whitened pictures.
+The colors come out balanced, and the details are kept nicely.

-The camera in the Galaxy A10 is an amalgamation of some average photos and some slight compromises.
-You can get pretty decent pictures in daylight scenarios but in the night time, the camera treats the pictures appropriately but slightly blows the lights out of proportion but it’s not something that we don’t get in other budget phones as well.
+The camera in the Samsung Galaxy A10 is an amalgamation of some average photos and some slight compromises.
+You can get pretty decent pictures in daylight scenarios.
+Still, in the nighttime, the camera treats the images appropriately but slightly blows the lights out of proportion, but it’s not something that we don’t get in other budget phones as well.

-Galaxy A10 is a mix of great design and a decent display on the cost of underwhelming performance and an overall average camera.
-However, devices within this price range do come with some compromises and Galaxy A10 is no exception.
+Galaxy A10 is a mix of great design and a decent display at the cost of underwhelming performance and an overall average camera.
+However, devices within this price range do come with some compromises, and Galaxy A10 is no exception.

-If you are looking for a device with much more camera abilities and even better performance, you can opt the Tecno Camon i4 (Review) which also comes at the exact same price as the Galaxy A10 and has a triple camera setup too along with 3GB RAM.
+If you are looking for a device with much more camera abilities and even better performance, you can opt for the Tecno Camon i4, which also comes at the same price as the Galaxy A10 and has a triple camera setup too along with 3GB RAM.

-Moreover, if you need a performance oriented device, then with a slightly higher price of Rs.
-27,800, you can get the Honor 8C (Review) which has a far better performance than the Galaxy A10.
+Moreover, if you need a performance-oriented device, then with a slightly higher price of PKR 27,800, you can get the Honor 8C, which has a far better performance than the Galaxy A10.